dnvriend/akka-persistence-inmemory/README.md

 Akka-persistence-inmemory is a plugin for [akka-persistence](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html) that writes journal and snapshot entries entries to an in-memory store.
 It is very useful for testing your persistent actors.

+Please note that this version is compatible with Akka 2.4.0-RC1 and it needs Java 8 to operate.

 [![Build Status](https://travis-ci.org/dnvriend/akka-persistence-inmemory.svg?branch=master)](https://travis-ci.org/dnvriend/akka-persistence-inmemory)
 [![Coverage Status](https://coveralls.io/repos/dnvriend/akka-persistence-inmemory/badge.svg)](https://coveralls.io/r/dnvriend/akka-persistence-inmemory)